 The progress of postgraduate students is monitored regularly.
 Each year, students who received their right to study six years earlier are screened.
-They are selected from the Student Register in January, and the University sends them an email on progress monitoring in January or February.
+They are selected from the Student Register in January, and the University sends them an email on progress monitoring in February.
 Students selected for monitoring must submit an acceptable report to the Faculty to be able to register for attendance for the following academic year.

 Based on the monitoring, students will be granted a three-year extension to their right to study, if necessary.
 Students who repeatedly request an extension must also submit updated plans to the Faculty according to the instructions given.
 No separate reminder of the conclusion of the extension is sent, but rather postgraduate students themselves must ensure that they submit the report by the deadline.